Dodge Charger years to avoid — most common problems

 To tackle this issue, we suggest you visit a trustworthy car electrician to take a look at the car’s electrical system.
 Bad wiring and circuits can cause all sorts of issues including a faulty cruise control feature, failed A/C units, or even problems with a seized alternator.

-Which Dodge Charger years to avoid?
+Worst Dodge Charger years to avoid

-It’s also worth pointing out that the Charger was on hiatus from 1987 when the fifth generation ended production, to 2006 when the sixth-gen model was introduced.
+Knowing about the worst years is one thing, but it’s also worth pointing out that the Charger was on hiatus from 1987 when the fifth generation ended production, to 2006 when the sixth-gen model was introduced.
 So, we’ll start with the sixth-gen since the previous models can already be considered classics and their reliability depends on the condition of each particular unit.

 Sixth-generation Dodge Charger (2006-2008 model years)